Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 You Should Test Your Soil Every 3 Years

 You should repeat your soil test every three years to make sure that your soil remains at the correct pH and the nutrients are at the correct levels for your lawn and garden.
 Fall is the best time to take you soil test because the amendments you add will have all winter to be incorporated into your soil.
+In the spring, your lawn and garden will be ready for a successful growing season.

 © 2014 Caren White